muhamuttaqien/AI-Lab/README.md

 1. Machine Learning
 2. Deep Learning (e.g. visual, sequence and reinforcement learning)

-In 2019, I have a big plan to release my well-designed products based on Computer Vision (CV) and Natural Language Processing (NLP) tech.
+In 2019, I have a big plan to release my own well-designed products based on Computer Vision (CV) and Natural Language Processing (NLP) tech.
 Below is the list I envision:

 [CV PRODUCTS]
 1. Object Classification